 Neroli: an oil from the blossoms of either the sweet or bitter orange tree.
 True neroli is created using steam distillation, wheareas "orange blossom" is usually extracted with solvents.
 The Italian term for neroli is zagara.

 Nose: a "nose", or nez in French, is a person who mixes fragrance components to make perfume; another commonly used term is perfumer, or in French, parfumeur createur.
 There is a picture of a nose at her perfume organ on the parfumsraffy site.

 Olibanum: see Frankincense.

-Opoponax: also known as “sweet myrrh” and “bisabol myrrh”.
-Has a sweet, balsam-like, lavender-like fragrance when used as incense.
-King Solomon supposedly regarded opoponax as one of the “noblest” of all incense gums.
+Opoponax: also known as "sweet myrrh" and "bisabol myrrh".
+Said to have a sweet, balsam-like, lavender-like fragrance when used as incense.
+King Solomon supposedly regarded opoponax as one of the "noblest" of all incense gums.

 Orris: derived from the rhizome of the Iris plant.

 Oud: Sometimes spelled oudh.
 The Arabic word for wood, in perfumery usually refers to wood from the Agar tree (see).

 Ozonic: used to describe aroma chemicals that are meant to mimic the smell of fresh air.
 Frequently described as the smell of air right after a thunderstorm.

 Patchouli: a bushy shrub originally from Malaysia and India.
 Supposedly the leaves were folded into the cashmere shawls shipped from India to England during Victorian times in order to protect the fabric from moths; eventually, the scent became a badge of authenticity and customers refused to buy unscented shawls.
 Patchouli has a musty-sweet, spicy-earthy aroma; modern patchouli is often molecularly altered to remove the musty components.

 Petitgrain: oil distilled from leaves and twigs of a citrus tree, usually the bitter orange tree.